The-Full-Stuck-Developers/full-stuck-developers-3rd-semester/README.md

 # DeadPigeons - Weekly Lottery Game Platform

 A full-stack web application for managing a weekly lottery game system where users can place bets on number combinations, with separate admin and player interfaces.
-The platform supports multi-week betting, transaction management, and game history tracking.
+The platform supports multi-week betting, transaction management, and game history tracking and it's bilingual in English and Danish.

 # Link to the deployed app
 https://deadpigeons.vercel.app/